 Salary of a Legal Receptionist

 According to the U.S. Bureau of Labor Statistics (BLS), receptionists and information clerks across all industries earned a median yearly salary of $26,410 in May 2013 (www.bls.gov).
 Most individuals in this occupation earned between $18,330 and $38,170 in May 2013, the BLS explained.
 Further, the BLS noted that receptionists may advance to higher-paying secretarial positions with a 4-year degree and proven job performance over several years.
-More specifically, PayScale.com estimated that a legal secretary can earn a median salary of $47,993.
+The BLS reported that the median annual wage for legal secretaries was $42,390 as of May 2013.

 Related to Legal Receptionist: Job Description, Duties and Salary